mailgun/documentation/source/api-webhooks.rst

 Creates a new webhook.

-.. note:: When adding a Click or Open webhook, ensure that you also have tracking enabled.
+.. note:: When adding a Clicked or Opened webhook, ensure that you also have tracking enabled.

 .. container:: ptable